 Governance - CSSANZ

 The affairs of the Society are directed by an Executive Council consisting of a President, Vice-President, Honorary Secretary, Honorary Treasurer and four Councillors.
-The Society is a not for profit organisation and its financial records are subject to annual audit.
+The Society is a not for profit organisation registered with the ACNC and its financial records are subject to annual audit.

 At the November 2016 CSSANZ Annual General Meeting in Sydney, the following members were elected to Council for a two year term: